fjp/ppp/ch1-computers_people_and_programming/ch1-review.md

 - Management: Ships sail where there is cargo to pick up and to deliver.
 The scheduling of fleets of ships is a continuing process (computerized, of course) so that routings change with the weather, with supply and demand, and with space and loading capacity of harbors.
 There are even websites where you can watch the position of major merchant vessels at any time.
 - Monitoring: An oceangoing ship is largely autonomous; that is, its crew can handle most contingencies likely to arise before the next port.
 However, they are also part of a globe-spanning network.
-The crew has access to reasonably accurate weather information (from and through — comput- erized — satellites).
+The crew has access to reasonably accurate weather information (from and through — computerized — satellites).
 They have a GPS (global positioning system) and computer-controlled and computer-enhanced radar.
 If the crew needs a rest, most systems (including the engine, radar, etc.) can be monitored (via satellite) from a shipping-line control room.
 If anything unusual is spotted, or if the connection “back home” is broken, the crew is notified.

-9. What is a server farm?
+### 9. What is a server farm?

 A “server farm” is a collection of computers providing web services.
 Every major company runs programs on the web to interact with its users/customers.